Architected/next-js-sample-app/app.md

 ## Step 2 Install packages

-Open a new terminal from the Terminal menu

-To restore dependancies run the command
+Within Visual Studio Code open a new terminal from the Terminal menu and run the following command to install project dependancies.

 ```
 npm install